-The Ohio River is assessed and classified as not supporting the fish consumption use for PCBs and dioxin based on historic monitoring results that were two or more orders of magnitude greater than the applicable water quality criteria.
+The Ohio River is assessed and classified as not supporting the fish consumption use for PCBs and dioxin based on historic monitoring results from a longitudinal survey conducted between 1997 and 2004.
 Dioxin water concentration data were compared against the Commission's water quality criterion of $0.000000005~\mu g/L$ (0.5~fg/L).
 Every dioxin sample, river-wide, exceeded the water quality criterion (Figure 10).
 Similarly, PCB levels were compared against the 64 pg/L human health criteria set forth in the Pollution Control Standards (Figure 11).
 All samples exceeded the PCB criterion as well.
 PCB and dioxin data were extrapolated to the entire river because data showed that all samples, at all locations along the river, exceeded the criteria for human health.
+Given the magnitude of the exceedances, longer congener half-lives of highly chlorinated PCBs and dioxins, and the resource intensive nature of the collections, few aqueous collections have been obtained since.